 Call for Papers

-Full Papers.
-In 6 two-column pages, the paper should present a technical contribution, case study, or detailed experience report.
+Full Papers (6 pages, excluding references) present a technical contribution, case study, or detailed experience report.
 We welcome both complete and incomplete technical results; ongoing work is particularly welcome, provided it is substantial enough to stimulate interesting discussions.

-Short Papers.
-In 2 two-column pages, the paper should advocate a promising research direction, or otherwise present a position likely to stimulate discussion at the workshop.
+Short Papers (2 pages, excluding references) should advocate a promising research direction, or otherwise present a position likely to stimulate discussion at the workshop.
 We encourage e.g. established researchers to set out a personal vision, and beginning researchers to present a planned path to a PhD.

 Accepted papers will be published in the ACM Digital Library by default, though authors will be able to opt out of this publication, if desired.
-The use of ACM’s template for the SIGPLAN format is required.
 At least one author of an accepted paper must attend the workshop to present the work and participate in the discussions.